 Child Support Is More Than Plugging Numbers Into A Formula

-Our Lawyers Understand The Nuances Of Michigan Child Support Laws
+Our Lawyers Understand The Nuances Of Child Support Laws

 Child support can be a hotly contested issue in a divorce and for unmarried parents as well.
 It is important for everyone to remember that child support is about the best interests of the children.
 That said, it certainly has a large financial impact on the parents as well.
 It is best to consult with an experienced attorney if you are facing a child support issue.

-At Sheehan & Associates, we help pursue resolutions to child support and all other family law issues in southeastern Michigan.
-With more than 40 years of combined experience, our Detroit child support lawyers understand that every family is different and every family deserves a resolution tailored to its unique needs.
+At Sheehan & Associates, P.L.C, we help pursue resolutions to child support and all other family law issues in southeastern Michigan and California.
+With more than 40 years of combined experience, our child support lawyers understand that every family is different and every family deserves a resolution tailored to its unique needs.
 Whether you come from a family of modest means or a wealthy family, our attorneys are ready to meet with you to discuss your child support concerns.

 Determining Child Support Through Michigan Guidelines